southrivertech/titandmz.pub/cloud-marketplace/win-x64/gettingstarted.md

 ## Getting Started

-To launch the Titan DMZ Server Administrator UI point your browser to your VM's public url or IP address.
-The first time you run the Administrator it will prompt you to create a new Administrator account to allow configuring the Titan DMZ Server.
+To launch the Titan DMZ Administrator click on the Titan DMZ Server desktop icon which will launch the browser and connect to the default localhost admin port of 32443.
+The first time you run the Administrator it will prompt you to create a new Administrator account to allow configuring the server.

 ## Configure Titan DMZ Server for External access